La Loche shootings: Legal proceedings

 On January 23, the suspect was charged with four counts of first-degree murder, seven counts of attempted murder, and one count of unauthorized possession of a firearm.
 Two days later, he was arraigned in a provincial court in Meadow Lake, then remanded to a youth facility.
 As of August 2016, the suspect had appeared in court seven times and his next court date was scheduled for October 28.
 Authorities have stated that they would like to sentence him as an adult if he is convicted.
-On October 28, 2016 the teen pleaded guilty to two counts of first degree murder, two counts of second degree murder and seven counts of attempted murder.
+On October 28, 2016, the teen pleaded guilty to two counts of first degree murder, two counts of second degree murder and seven counts of attempted murder.
 On May 8, 2018, the gunman was sentenced to life imprisonment with no chance of parole for 10 years.
-On October 31, 2019, the Saskatchewan Court of Appeals upheld his conviction and adult sentence.
+On October 31, 2019, the Saskatchewan Court of Appeal upheld his conviction and adult sentence.
 On April 16, 2020, the Supreme Court of Canada refused leave to appeal his conviction and sentence.
 As a result, he has exhausted all of his legal appeals.